munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 spare ourselves all the heartache.

 If we only call blue functions, make our function blue.
 Otherwise, make it red.
-As long as we never make functions that accept functions, we don't have to worry about trying to be "polymorphic over function color" (polychromatic?) or any nonsense like that.
+As long as we never make functions that accept functions, we don't have to worry about trying to be "polymorphic over function color" ("polychromatic"?) or any nonsense like that.

 But, alas, higher order functions are just one example.
 This problem is pervasive any time we want to break our program down into separate functions